 Our background in ethics education....

 In 2017, retired music teacher and Chair of the Pennsylvania Music Educators Association (PMEA) Council for Teacher Training, Recruitment, and Retention, Paul Fox began speaking on educator ethics.
 He presented two recorded professional development webinars for the National Association for Music Education (NAfME) and more than 17 workshops or conference sessions for certified music teachers in Pennsylvania and Washington D.C.
-In addition, Fox was invited to lecture to undergraduate and graduate music education majors at Slippery Rock University and Grove City College in Pennsylvania and graduate students at VanderCook College of Music in Chicago, Illinois.
+In addition, Fox was invited to lecture to undergraduate music education majors at Slippery Rock University and Grove City College in Pennsylvania and graduate students at VanderCook College of Music in Chicago, Illinois.

 In July, 2020, the Pennsylvania Department of Education (PDE) approved the application of retired social studies teacher and attorney-at-law Thomas W. Bailey.
 His vendor number is 300026368-7031099 Thomas W. Bailey Attorney at Law.
 The course included three, one-hour interactive sessions entitled “Pennsylvania Educators: Your Ethical Codes and PDE Discipline Process.”
-The course awarded three PDE Act 48 credits via PERMS.
+It awarded three PDE Act 48 credits via PERMS.